 An upper lip tie may be the cause of your child’s maxillary midline diastema, or simply put, the gap between the upper front teeth.
 While over 50% of children between ages 6 and 8 have a maxillary midline diastema, those who also have a lip tie should be monitored closely.

-Most orthodontists agree that the 6 permanent, upper front teeth should be fully erupted and then, if necessary, a frenectomy performed in conjunction with orthodontic evaluation and treatment.
+Most orthodontists agree that the 6 permanent, upper front teeth should be fully erupted and then, if necessary, a frenectomy performed in conjunction with an orthodontic evaluation and treatment.
 If the maxillary labial frenulum is especially prominent, a large gap can occur.

 Immediate treatment is not always recommended because scar tissue can hinder the incoming permanent teeth.
 If orthodontics are utilized and the maxillary midline diastema reoccurs, a frenectomy is usually recommended at this time.

 A laser frenectomy can be helpful if: